Flytrex Golf delivers food and beverages to hungry golfers via drone

 The U.S. Federal Aviation Administration’s (FAA) Rule 107 prohibits the use of commercial drones within 500 feet of “non-participating” people and structures, making a wide-open golf course a perfect fit for a food delivery pilot, Flytrex CEO Yariv Bash explained.
 (The FAA in March kicked off a commercial drone integration program in 10 states, but the scale of the program is limited.)

 “The sky’s the limit when it comes to drone capabilities,” Bash said.
-“From delivering snacks and beverages to golfers, to assisting in search and rescue operations, to performing key inspections, drones are being incorporated into all aspects of life … Golf is a sport with deep-rooted traditions, and there’s great interest in using technology to enhance this experience.”
+“From delivering snacks and beverages to golfers to assisting in search and rescue operations to performing key inspections, drones are being incorporated into all aspects of life … Golf is a sport with deep-rooted traditions, and there’s great interest in using technology to enhance this experience.”

 It’s not the first time Flytrex has applied its cloud-based drone management system, insurance, and maintenance expertise to the food delivery business.
-In August 2017, the company teamed up with online marketplace Aha to roll out an on-demand service in Iceland’s capital city, Reykjavik.
+In August 2017, the company teamed up with online marketplace Aha to roll out an on-demand service in Iceland’s capital city of Reykjavik.
 Last month, it expanded those deliveries to 13 new routes in residential areas.

 Bash said Flytrex Golf is the first of “many” projects planned in the U.S., including an FAA-approved pilot program in North Carolina scheduled to launch later this year.